oleganza/bitcoin-papers/JointEscrow.md

 Example 2
 ---------

 Alice is a designer who agreed to create a 10-page website for Bob.
 The total amount of order is $10000.
 To avoid locking up $20000 from each side, parties may break down the contract in 10 steps (one per website's page) and only lock up $2000 from each side.
-After completion of each step they exchange the product and the payment and decide to move onto next step or terminate the contract early.
+After completion of each step they exchange the product and the payment of $1000.
+Then they decide to move to next step or terminate the contract early.
 This way, the Join Escrow becomes a kind of a "trust channel" that can be reused indefinitely as long as both parties are satisfied.

 Illustration